 Authorities to treat and maintain opioid dependence- MATOD Programs

-Through the MATOD (Medication Assisted Treatment for Opiod Dependence) Program and MATOD (Medication Assisted Treatment for Opiod Dependence) Suboxone® Program, accredited prescribers may apply for authority to prescribe methadone or buprenorphine in accordance with the MATOD Program Policy (PDF 277KB) for the treatment of drug dependence.
+Through the MATOD (Medication Assisted Treatment for Opiod Dependence) Program accredited prescribers may apply for authority to prescribe methadone or buprenorphine for the treatment of drug dependence.

-Unaccredited prescribers may apply for authority to prescribe Suboxone® film for up to FIVE patients in accordance with the Suboxone® Opioid Substitution Program policy (PDF 190KB) for the treatment of drug dependence.
+Unaccredited prescribers may apply for authority to prescribe Suboxone® film for up to TEN patients for the treatment of drug dependence.

 Treatment with flunitrazepam or alprazolam

 Treatment should generally be overseen by a psychiatrist.
 General Practitioners should forward any relevant specialist reports with the application if seeking an authority to prescribe flunitrazepam or alprazolam.

 - Application form for treatment with flunitrazepam or alprazolam (PDF 147KB)